WebOfWorlds/WoWAPI/README.md

 # Hello, Web Of Worlds !

-Building a open, adaptive and connected Metaverse on modern web standards and features :rocket: .
+Building a open, adaptive and connected Metaverse on modern web standards and features :rocket:.

 # Foundation